taublast/DrawnUi.Maui/README.md

  ## Development Notes

-* All files to be consumed (images etc) must be placed inside the maui app Resources/Raw folder, subfolders allowed.
+* All files to be consumed (images etc) must be placed inside the MAUI app Resources/Raw folder, subfolders allowed.
 If you need to load from the native app folder use prefix "file://".
 * Accessibility support is compatible and is on the roadmap.

 ## Installation